Hoeller McLaughlin PLLC | Hire a Fort Worth Criminal Defense Lawyer or DWI Attorney to Protect Your Rights and Fight Your Charge

 False Accusations & Lack of Evidence in Fort Worth TX

 Even with a clean record, you may be falsely accused of a crime, or the amount of evidence may be minimal (the standard for arrest is only probable cause, which is much lower than the standard to convict someone at a trial).
-It’s unfortunately frequent that people are accused of committing crimes they didn’t commit.
+It’s unfortunately frequent that people are accused of committing crimes they didn’t commit or charged with a crime the State cannot prove.
 These cases often turn into a game of hearsay and other issues that can quickly spiral into confusion and frustration.

 If you have been falsely accused or believe the evidence against is lacking, it’s important that you have an experienced Fort Worth criminal defense lawyer at their side.
 Talk to your lawyer about building a strong defense and strategy, rather than just hoping the prosecution will fail or drop the charges on their own.
 Often times, even in cases that appear weak on paper, it can takes a long time to convince a prosecutor to drop or reduce charges if they believe something happened.